pawelpiwosz/localCICD/README.md

 ## Goal

-To create usable local installation of CI/CD toolset, using Docker and docker-compose.
+To create usable local installation of CI/CD toolset, using Docker and Docker Compose V2.

 ## Elements

-This repository contains `docker-compose.yml`, which creates
+This repository contains `compose.yml`, which creates

 * PostgreSQL database for SonarQube
 * SonarQube